wetzler/Learn/Class 1 - Intro to Event Data/README.md

 We'll walk through some slides to introduce analytics concepts and work on exercises throughout.
 Summary of course exercises:

-* Exercise 1: Think of a goal for the product you are working on right now.
+* Exercise 1: Think of a goal for the product you've worked on or used.
 * Exercise 2: Write down at least one event you can track to measure your progress toward that goal.
 * Exercise 3: Event data modeling
 * Exercise 4: What property or properties might you for filtering or segmentation?